MedDataToolMedDataTool

 The mg/kg dosage formula

-The mg/kg method is the most widely used drug dose calculation formula for determining individualized medication doses:[2]
+The mg/kg method is the most widely used drug dose calculation formula: [2]

 Standard dosage formula